age well

 What are peptides?

-You've probably heard the word everywhere: on podcasts, in your social feed, from someone who swears by them.
+You've probably heard the word everywhere — on podcasts, in your social feed, from someone who swears by them.
 But here's the thing: most people using the word “peptide” don't actually know what it means.
-And that matters, because the difference between a peptide that works and one that doesn't comes down entirely to which one, for what purpose, under whose supervision.
+And that matters, because the difference between a peptide that's healthy for you and one that's not comes down entirely to which one, for what purpose, and under whose supervision.

 Peptides are short chains of amino acids — smaller than proteins, but made of the same building blocks.
 Your body already produces tens of thousands of them naturally.
 What makes them clinically valuable is their function: they act as signaling compounds, carrying specific messages to specific cells and triggering specific responses.